Non-Markovian Memory Strength Bounds Quantum Process Recoverability: Background

+As per Fig.~\ref{fig:processtensor}, abstracting everything outside of experimental control defines the process itself and yields a multi-linear map from instruments to probability distributions called the \emph{process tensor}~\cite{Pollock2018L, Pollock2018A}.
+On the other hand, the instruments on $S$ are collected to define the generalized instrument $\mathcal{J}_{n:1} = \{ \mathcal{O}_{n:1}^{(x_{n:1})} \}$.
+A generalized instrument can be temporally correlated, although we focus on uncorrelated instrument sequences for simplicity.
+Intuitively, the process tensor encapsulates the uncontrollable effect of the environment, i.e., the process per se, whereas the generalized instrument represents the controllable influence.
+Any open quantum dynamics probed at a (causally-ordered) number of times can be described by a process tensor, and any probing sequence by a generalized instrument~\cite{Chiribella2009, Milz2017}.
+(These objects are commonly known as quantum combs and have appeared elsewhere~\cite{Lindblad1979, Accardi1982, Kretschmann2005, Chiribella2008, Chiribella2008-2, Chiribella2009, Hardy2012, Oreshkov2012, Costa2016, Hardy2016,coecke_kissinger_2017}.)

+Both the process tensor and the instrument elements are higher-order quantum maps~\cite{Chiribella2008-2, Chiribella2009,Milz2017,Bisio2019} that can respectively be represented as quantum states $\Upsilon_{n:1}$ and $\{\mathsf{O}_{n:1}^{(x_{n:1})}\}$ via the Choi-Jamio{\l}kowski isomorphism.
+The joint probability of realizing any sequence of events is given by the generalized Born-rule~\cite{ShrapnelCosta2017} (see Methods):

+The process tensor encodes all probabilities for any choice of instruments and thus characterizes the process.
+Grouping the times as before, the quantum generalization of the l.h.s. of Eq.~\eqref{eq:cmarkovcondindep} is obtained by projecting the memory of $\Upsilon_{FMH}$ onto the conditioning element of $\mathcal{J}_{M} = \{ \mathsf{O}^{(x_M)}_M \}$.
+The result is the \emph{conditional future-history process} (see Fig.~\ref{fig:processtensor})

-The tilde in Eq.~\eqref{eq:conditionalfuturehistory} signifies that the conditional objects are not necessarily proper process tensors, as realizing outcomes on the memory amounts to post-selection of the history~\cite{Chiribella2008, Milz2018}; nonetheless, summing these yields a causally-ordered conditional process tensor $\Upsilon_{FH}^{\mathcal{J}_M} := \sum_{x_M} \widetilde{\Upsilon}_{FH}^{(x_M)}$.
-If the conditional future-history processes for each outcome are uncorrelated, i.e., $\widetilde{\Upsilon}_{FH}^{(x_M)} = \Upsilon_{F}^{(x_M)} \otimes \widetilde{\Upsilon}_{H}^{(x_M)} \; \forall \; x_M$~\footnote{The causality constraint on the full process tensor guarantees the conditional future process $\Upsilon_F^{(x_M)}$ to be causally-ordered for each outcome.}, then the process has Markov order $\ell$ with respect to $\mathcal{J}_M$~\cite{Taranto2019L}.
-This operational notion of memory length considers the number of most recent timesteps upon which interventions can influence the future; intuitively, if the experimenter applies $\mathcal{J}_M$, then for \emph{any} choice of history and future instruments, no future-history correlations are possible in the observed statistics.
+The tilde in Eq.~\eqref{eq:conditionalfuturehistory} signifies that the conditional objects are not necessarily proper process tensors, since realizing memory events post-selects the history~\cite{Chiribella2008, Milz2018}; nonetheless, summing these yields a proper process tensor $\Upsilon_{FH}^{\mathcal{J}_M} := \sum_{x_M} \widetilde{\Upsilon}_{FH}^{(x_M)}$.
+Mirroring the classical setting, if the conditional processes are uncorrelated, i.e., $\widetilde{\Upsilon}_{FH}^{(x_M)} = \Upsilon_{F}^{(x_M)} \otimes \widetilde{\Upsilon}_{H}^{(x_M)}$, the process has Markov order $\ell$ with respect to $\mathcal{J}_M$~\cite{Taranto2019L} [see r.h.s. of Eq.~\eqref{eq:cmarkovcondindep}].\footnote{Note that the causality constraint on the process tensor ensures that $\Upsilon_F^{(x_M)}$ is causally-ordered for each event.} This operational notion of memory strength means that by applying $\mathcal{J}_M$, no future-history correlations are possible for any history and future instruments, i.e., no memory lasting longer than $\ell$ is detectable.
+In general, the conditional processes are correlated.
+However, long memory does not imply strong memory; we now show how weak correlations can be truncated for accurate and efficient approximation.